javiergs/javiergs/README.md

 ### Affect-Driven Systems
 A comprehensive look at the fundamentals of designing systems that respond to human emotions.

-### Intelligent Systems
-Collaborative projects focused on creating adaptive and intelligent solutions for various applications.

 ### Human-Centered AI
-Exploring the integration of AI technologies in ways that prioritize human needs and experiences.
+Collaborative projects focused on creating adaptive and intelligent solutions for various applications exploring the integration of AI technologies in ways that prioritize human needs and experiences.

+### Teaching
+A collection of sample codes for diverse software engineering topics.

 ## Get In Touch